 - 15th June 2019

 - eBook ISBN:

 - Paperback ISBN:

-Department of Petroleum Engineering, University of Stavanger, Stavanger, Norway
+Professor of Petroleum Engineering, University of Stavanger, Norway

 Reza Looyeh is a registered Chartered Engineer, a Fellow member of the Institute of Mechanical Engineeres (IMechE) in the UK, and a member of the American Society of Mechanical Engineers (ASME).
 He holds a BSc in Mechanical Engineering from Tehran University, Iran (1989, Honors Degree), an MSc from Newcastle University, UK, in offshore engineering (1994), and PhD from Durham University, UK, in mechanical engineering (1999).
 He is presently a lead mechanical engineer at Chebron Pembroke Refinery in the UK, a position he has held since 2006.
 Dr. Looyeh has over 25 technical publications on a variety of topics and is a member of the Engineering Equipment and Material User's Association (EEMUA), Piping Systems Committee (PSC), and Materails Technology Committee (MTC), as well as an industrial advisor to IMechE for the oil and gas sector.

 We are always looking for ways to improve customer experience on Elsevier.com.